 Preparing Your Business For The End Of JobKeeper

-Whether or not you are currently receiving JobKeeper payments, the winding back of JobKeeper in recent months, and its eventual end in the next couple of months has the potential to affect the entire economy and all businesses.
+Whether or not you are currently receiving JobKeeper payments, the winding back of JobKeeper in recent months, and its eventual end in the next few weeks has the potential to affect the entire economy and all businesses.
 This, together with the winding back of payment holidays by the banks and the ATO could adversely affect consumer spending and business cash flow.

 No one has a crystal ball, so it is impossible to predict what will happen.
 I hope that the government’s strategy of a staged reduction in government assistance, plus the roll out of the vaccine, will mean negligible impact as the broader economy continues to get back to normal.
 However, it is probably wise to prepare for the worst and welcome anything else

 The Direct Impact of the End to JobKeeper Payments

 Many of our clients, and obviously many businesses throughout the economy, have already seen an end to the JobKeeper payments.
 For some businesses, especially in the trades and home improvements sector, the end to the JobKeeper payments didn’t adversely affect them since business has been strong after the initial downturn in March/April.

 However, many other businesses in sectors such as residential and commercial construction, hospitality, tourism, events have relied on JobKeeper to keep staff employed and to keep their doors open.
 An end to JobKeeper doesn’t mean that their businesses have fully recovered – many are still down, they are just not down by the 30% required to meet the JobKeeper eligibility criteria.